riosengineer/cloudflare-bicep-deploy/docs/securityrule.md

 - `zoneId` - (Required) The zone ID this rule applies to
 - `description` - (Optional) Human friendly description shown in the Cloudflare dashboard
 - `enabled` - (Optional) Whether the rule is enabled (set to false to pause the rule)
+- `reference` - (Optional) Reference identifier persisted with the rule; defaults to the resource name on first deploy and cannot be changed by the Cloudflare API afterwards
 - `filterId` - (Optional) Cloudflare filter ID associated with this security rule (output only)
 - `ruleId` - (Optional) Cloudflare security rule ID (output only)